 - If the employee does not yet have an SSN, check the box “Has applied for an SSN”.

 - Once the SSN is issued, the employee needs to bring it to Human Resources or Financial Aid (undergraduate and student hourly employees).
-They will enter it into TALX and complete Part 2 of the I-9.
+They will enter it into TALX (I-9 system) and submit it to eVerify.

 - The employee may legally begin work without an SSN (provided that they have already applied for an SSN and the I-9 has been completed) but will not receive a paycheck until the employee has one.
 This information has been verified with W&M Human Resources.